rossprogram/rossprogram.github.io/students/faq.md

 #### What do students need to bring?

-Sheets, pillowcase, blanket, and towels are provided.
-Students need to bring their own pillows, as well as shampoo, soap, etc.
+Sheets, pillowcase, and blanket are provided.
+Students need to bring or purchase their own towels and pillows, as well as shampoo, soap, etc.
-(Staff members will take students to a nearby mall to purchase inexpensive pillows.)
+(On the first day, staff members will organize a trip to a mall where students can buy needed items.)
-They also need to bring clothes appropriate for a Columbus summer, including a jacket and rain gear.
+Students should also bring clothes appropriate for a warm Columbus summer, in air-conditioned buildings.
+It's a good idea to bring a jacket and rain gear.
 A certain amount of cash is needed for items like snacks and souvenirs.

 #### How do most students handle money - cash, credit cards, ATMs?

+Nearby stores accept all major American credit cards.
 Students may use ATMs to withdraw cash from home accounts.
-If there is a problem, one of the staff members can take the student to a bank to help cash a personal check, traveler's check, or money order.
+If there is a problem, one of the staff members can take students to a bank to help them get a cash advance, cash personal checks, etc.

 #### What expenses are not covered in the program fees?
 Do you have a suggested/recommended additional spending allowance?

+Off-campus trips will be organized by Ross staff members.
+Students participating in those excursions may be asked to pay a small fee.
 Washers and dryers in the dorm are provied without additional charge but detergent is purchased separately.
-There is not much more that students are required to buy.
-Some students purchase some books, extra food, souvenirs, etc.
+There is not much more that students are expected to buy.
+Some students purchase books, extra food, souvenirs, etc.

-Some off-campus trips will be organized by Ross staff members.
-Students participating in those excursions may be asked to pay a small fee.

 #### Is there shopping within easy access?

 There are stores nearby, but students should not leave the campus unless accompanied by a counselor.
-If special items are needed from a grocery or drug store, a counselor accompanies the student to the store.
+If special items are needed, a counselor will arrange to transport students to a store.

 #### Are laptop computers encouraged?
 What about other electronic devices?

-All the mathematical ideas presented in the Ross Program are investigated with pencil and paper.
+Mathematical ideas presented in the Ross Program are investigated with pencil and paper.
 Students are **NOT** allowed to bring computers, electronic tablets, TV sets, video game systems, DVD players, etc. We ask students to refrain from using smart phones, and